Investors are on the edge of their collective seats, hoping that Magellan Health Services

 What analysts say:

-- Buy, sell, or hold?: Analysts are bullish on this stock with five analysts rating it as a buy, and only one rating it as a sell.
+- Buy, sell, or hold?: Analysts are bullish on this stock with four analysts rating it as a buy and only one rating it as a sell.
 Analysts like Magellan Health Services better than competitor Centene overall.
-Analysts still rate the stock a Moderate buy, but they are a bit more wary about it compared to three months ago.
+While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.

-- Revenue Forecasts: On average, analysts predict $703.7 million in revenue this quarter.
-That would represent a decline of 5.1% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $779.6 million in revenue this quarter.
+That would represent a rise of 12.5% from the year-ago quarter.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 96.6% giving it an "outperform" rating.
-The community at large concurs with the All-Stars with 86.8% assigning it a rating of "outperform."
-Fools are keen on Magellan Health Services, though the message boards have been quiet lately with only 20 posts in the past 30 days.
+CAPS All-Stars are in strong support of the stock, with 100% granting it an "outperform" rating.
+Most of the community backs the All-Stars, with 87.1% giving it a rating of "outperform."
 Despite the majority sentiment in favor of Magellan Health Services, the stock has a middling CAPS rating of three out of five stars.

 One final thing: If you want to keep tabs on Magellan Health Services movements, and for more analysis on the company, make sure you add it to your Watchlist.